-However, the variation in the proportion of residents being private pay vs those having their fees paid by the local authority is not as great as might initially be expected in care homes across the UK.
+However, the variation in the proportion of residents being private pay vs those having their fees paid by the local authority is not as great as might initially be expected.

 Even in less affluent areas, the penetration of owner-occupation does not vary much.
-Owning a property typically makes people admitted to care homes ineligible for council support as there are very few properties in the UK which are worth less than the £23,250 upper asset threshold.
+Owning a property typically makes people admitted to care homes ineligible for council support as there are very few properties which are worth less than the £23,250 upper asset threshold.